munificent/craftinginterpreters/book/classes.md

 An interesting edge case we need to handle is what happens if the instance doesn't *have* a property with the given name.
-We could silently return some dummy value like `nil`, but my experience from languages like JavaScript is that this behavior masks bugs more often than it does anything useful.
+We could silently return some dummy value like `nil`, but in my experience (from languages like JavaScript) this behavior masks bugs more often than it does anything useful.
 Instead, we'll make it a runtime error.